gerph/riscos-presenter/README.md

 * `logo.PLACE`: Defines an image to place in a given location (`top-left`, `top`, `top-right`, `left`, `centre`, `right`, `bottom-left`, `bottom`, `bottom-right`)
 * `logo.PLACE.inset`: Defines the gap around the outside of the image to leave.
 * `logo.PLACE.width`/`logo.PLACE.height`: Defines the width/height of the image (which will be limited by the size of the slide)
+* `slidenumber.position`: defines a position for the slide number label on each slide, where the position value can be any of the `PLACE` strings from the above logo.
+* `slidenumber.padding`: defines the spacing from the edge of the screen for the slide number.

 ### Size specifications